ebellocchia/bip_utils/readme/brainwallet.md

 ## Brainwallet library

-The brainwallet library allows to generate wallets where the private key is computed from a passphrase chosen by the user.\
+The brainwallet library allows generating wallets where the private key is computed from a passphrase chosen by the user.\
-Beside the fact that this method allows computing only one private key (hence only one address), _it's very insecure_ (humans are not a good source of entropy) and discouraged in favor of random HD wallets, but it could be useful to recover some very old wallets.
+Besides the fact that this method allows computing only one private key (hence only one address), _it's very insecure_ (humans are not a good source of entropy) and discouraged in favor of random HD wallets, but it could be useful to recover some very old wallets.

 ### Built-in algorithms